 3. Finger Marathon

 The Finger Marathon invites visitors to test their sports abilities.
-1 to 4 perople can run a section of the marathon distance with their fingers.
+1 to 4 perople can run a section of the traditional Borealis Linz Donau marathon with their fingers.
 (More)

 4. Linz in Numbers

-“Linz in Numbers” addresses topics such as education, the future, social welfare and everyday life in terms of interesting facts & figures, and provides insights into the results of the 2011 citizen survey.
+“Linz in Numbers” addresses topics such as education, the future, social welfare and everyday life in terms of interesting facts & figures, and provides insights into the results of a citizen survey.
 Informative components about Linz’s cultural institutions have also been added to the installation.
 (More)

 An extremely high-definition panorama wall measuring about 16 meters in length invites visitors to embark on a most extraordinary tour of Linz.
 This trip around town literally takes in the entire area within the city limits.
 At every destination you choose, you can zoom right in and examine the minutest details.
 (More)